Studio 39 on 39th Street

 In 2015 Chiefs player Travis Kelce hosted the first Walk the Walk fashion show through his foundation 87 & Running.
 S39 had the honor to be invited as the sponsor salon.
 2022 was the last year for the event, it became the largest charity fashion event in Kansas City.

 Travis still does benefit events for the kids of Operation Breakthrough.
-It Walk The Walk was the first of these, and ran for 7 years.
-It was an honor to be part of this endeavor during it’s entirety.
-Learn more here.
+Walk The Walk was the first of these events and it was a huge success ran for 8 years.
+Studio 39 Salon was is honored to be part of this endeavor from the beginning.